Scheduling with Communication Delay in Near-Linear Time: Estimating Number of Ancestors

 \begin{lemma}[\cite{BJKST02}] For any constant $\eps > 0$ and $d \geq 1$, there exists an $\left(\eps, \frac{1}{n^d}, O\left(\frac{1}{\eps^2}\log^2 n\right)\right)$-$\est$ that satisfies the mergeable property where $n$ denotes an upper bound on the number of distinct elements. \end{lemma}

 Given such an estimator, one can readily estimate the number of ancestors of each vertex $v \in \tilde{V}$ in near-linear time by traversing the vertices of the graph in topological order.
 An estimator for vertex $v$ can be obtained by \emph{merging} the estimators for each predecessor of $v$.
 Similarly, we can also estimate the number of edges $|\sedge{v}|$ in the subgraph induced by ancestors of any vertex $v$ in near-linear time.
-We defer a detailed description of these procedures to \cref{alg:ancestor-estimation} and \cref{alg:ancestor-edge-estimation} in \cref{sec:estimator}.
+We defer a detailed description of these procedures to \cref{alg:ancestor-estimation} \ifsubmission in~\cref{sec:estimator} and Algorithm 8 in our full paper~\cite{fullversion}. \else and \cref{alg:ancestor-edge-estimation} in \cref{sec:estimator}. \fi